NodCaleb/MovieCatalog/README.md

 ## Configuring
 All configuration is being set int the `appsettings.json` file.

-1. Set connection string to database in the `ConnectionStrings:DefaultConnection` property
+Add connection string to database in the `ConnectionStrings:DefaultConnection` property.

-2. Set up AWS logging settings
-Add profile to the system with user's credeitials [more information here](https://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html).

-User should have `CloudWatchLogsFullAccess` permission policy.

-Set profile name and region in `AWS` section.

-Set log group and region in `AWS.Logging` section.

 ## Running
 Navigate to solution directory and run appropriate command: